romainducrocq/wheelcc/README.md

     --codeemit   print  emission  stage and exit

 [Pre]:
-    -E           preprocess with gcc, then compile
+    -E           do not preprocess, then compile

 [Link]:
     -S           compile, but do not assemble and link